-- variables, one referring to the child list of values and the other referring to the parent list of values. - Caching in a dependent list of values is discussed in Section 15.4, "Caching Lists of Values for Use in Disconnected Mode". - The Oracle ADF Desktop Integration module caches the values that appear in a dependent list of values.
+- Caching in a dependent list of values is discussed in Section 15.3, "Caching Lists of Values for Use in Disconnected Mode." - ADF Desktop Integration caches the values that appear in a dependent list of values.
 Hence, the dependent list item values for a given parent list selection must remain constant across all rows of an ADF Table component.